 A study of the history of art history as a discipline and an analysis of diverse art, historical methodologies and theories.
 Intensive reading and writing, with stress on research skills, writing techniques, oral presentations and class discussion.
 Graduate school and career options will be explored.
-Prerequisites: Enrollment is limited to art history majors or students with significant art history background who have received permission from the instructor.
+Prerequisites: Enrollment is limited to art history majors, art history minors, museum studies minors or students with significant art history background who have received permission from the instructor.
 Credits: 3(3-0) Offered every year